rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 ---
 layout: post
-title: Inner Classes
+title: Nested Classes
 ---

-A class inside another class is called an __Inner Class__.
+A class inside another class is called a __Nested Class__.
 In other words, as a class has member variables and member methods it can also have member classes.

+Nested classes are divided into two categories: __static__ and __non-static__.
+Nested classes that are declared static are called __static nested classes__.
+Non-static nested classes are called __inner classes__.

-You can say inner classes are of 4 types:
+You can say inner classes are of 3 types:

- * Inner classes
+ * "Regular" Inner classes
  * Method-local inner classes
  * Anonymous inner classes

- * Static nested classes
+## Why Use Nested Classes?

+ * __It is a way of logically grouping classes that are only used in one place__: If a class is useful to only one other class, then it is logical to embed it in that class and keep the two together.
+Nesting such "helper classes" makes their package more streamlined.
+ * __It increases encapsulation__: Consider two top-level classes, A and B, where B needs access to members of A that would otherwise be declared private.
+By hiding class B within class A, A's members can be declared private and B can access them.
+In addition, B itself can be hidden from the outside world.
+ * __It can lead to more readable and maintainable code__: Nesting small classes within top-level classes places the code closer to where it is used.

 ## Inner classes